cs-ed/edtech-plan-SherrySwenson/README.md

 #### Scratch:
 Scratch promotes computational thinking and problem solving skills; creative teaching and learning; self-expression and collaboration; and equity in computing.

+Scratch supports the following browsers:

+- Chrome 63+ or Mobile Chrome 63+
+- Edge 15+
+- Firefox 57+
+- Safari 11+ or Mobile Safari 11+

 #### Clever:
 The Clever browser extension is the key to making sure your SSO (Saved Passwords) applications work properly whether students are accessing Clever from school, home, or both.